PGC Logo Learning from Rocks & Mines

 In addition to the mine visits there were four seminars and field workshops, and a half day field traverse, designed to provide an overview of the geology and mineralisation of the regions visited.

-The first was presented by Primary Industries and Resources SA who provided five expert speakers for a half day seminar at the AMF in Adelaide covering South Australia, and the Gawler Craton in particular.
+The first was presented by Primary Industries and Resources SA who provided five expert speakers for a half day seminar at the AMF headquarters in Adelaide covering South Australia, and the Gawler Craton in particular.

 In Perth, high level presentations were delivered at a full day seminar.
 They included informed speakers from the Geological Survey of WA, the Centre for Strategic Mineral Deposits at the University of Western Australia, the CSIRO, and the CRC-LEME.
 These covered the tectonics and geology of the Yilgarn and Pilbara, the Archaean gold deposits of WA, the development and controls of nickel mineralisation and the development and behaviour of metals in the regolith.